 The Tennessee Commission on Children and Youth (TCCY) would like to thank you for your interest in applying for federal grant funds.
-We appreciate the work that you do to reduce youth delinquency in Tennessee.
+We appreciate the work that you do to reduce juvenile delinquency in Tennessee.
 Attached is the application packet for Title II Federal Formula Grant program funding.
-Funds are available for projects that implement evidence-based strategies to address the unmet needs of at-risk or delinquent youth through a continuum of delinquency prevention programs for youth who have had or who are likely to have contact with the juvenile justice system as set forth herein.
+Funds are available for projects that support, enhance, develop or implement innovative programs that focus on intervention and prevention of juvenile delinquency.